Designing a More Accessible Building Materials Database to Encourage Sustainability

 Role: Lead UX/UI designer; Brand creator; Strategy & writing contributor

-Quartz Project was a collaborative open-data initiative designed to help owners, architects, and designers plan better buildings, backed by Flux, thinkstep, Health Building Network, and Google(x).
+Quartz Project was a collaborative open-data initiative designed to help owners, architects, and designers plan better, more sustainable buildings, backed by Flux, thinkstep, Health Building Network, and Google(x).

-My role was to help shape the site's content strategy, website UI, and interaction design.
-I also worked with the client to craft an appropriate brand identity and to provide visual design assets.
+At this point, our client only had brochureware and a large database.
+Our job was to make a user-friendly, accessible resource for people in the construction trade.
+We shaped the site's content strategy and UI/UX.
+We worked with the client to craft an appropriate brand identity and to provide visual design assets.

 The compressed timescale and close collaboration drew from a more agile work cycle, as Flux's developers were working while we were designing.
 We used several Goal-Directed Design® techniques to move the design forward, including personas, scenarios and workflows.